ludus-leonis/FreeBeeGee/docs/snapshots.md

 To protect the server and the players, FreeBeeGee is picky when validating snapshots.
 Unknown or invalid files/folders will be ignored and silently dropped.

-## `template.json`
+## `setup.json`

-The `template.json` contains meta-information for the game engine in [JSON](https://en.wikipedia.org/wiki/JSON) format.
-The content of this file is described in the [datamodel](datamodel.md#templates) documentation.
+The `setup.json` contains meta-information for the game engine in [JSON](https://en.wikipedia.org/wiki/JSON) format.
+The content of this file is described in the [datamodel](datamodel.md#setups) documentation.

 ## `LICENSE.md`

-The copyright and license / usage conditions if this template in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
+The copyright and license / usage conditions of this snapshot in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
 Will be shown in the help dialog.
 Also a good place to give credit for the used artwork.
 May only contain markdown markup, but no HTML tags (they will be disabled during rendering).

 ## Assets